StatVisions/allentaxes/README.md

 1-data: There needs to be data for family size greater than 3.

-4-formatting: There needs to be formatting on the numbers.

 completed issues
 ==========
 8-slider: change family slider to drop down